anair-it/nifi-docker/README.md

 # Nifi docker
 Build a nifi docker image on Alpine Linux distro.
+A sample Nifi flow is included.

 ## Version
 - Nifi: 0.6.1